"Experience, the most brutal of teachers; but you learn,

 Some position themselves as proclaiming that it will be so extravagantly

-Notwithstanding that this word is NOT in the Bible, nor does the
+Notwithstanding that this word is NOT in the Bible, and there is only one

 characterizations: 1) being burned while being kept alive throughout the